patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/CloseButton/CloseButton.md

 import { CloseIcon } from '@patternfly/react-icons';
 import CloseButton from '@patternfly/react-component-groups/dist/dynamic/CloseButton';

-**Close button**
+The **close button** component provides a way for users to exit a modal, dialogue, or similar action.
+To further customize this component, you can also utilize all properties of the [button component](/components/button).

-The close button component provides a way for users to exit a modal, dialogue, or similar action.
+## Examples

-## Examples ##
+### Basic close button

-You can use  onClick  to execute a callback when a user selects the close button.
+You can use `onClick` to execute a callback when a user clicks the close button.

 ```js file="./CloseButtonExample.tsx"